-In part I of ASCA, he conveys his thoughts, biases and observations in a uniquely personal account of the seasons on his 120-acre property in the Sand Counties of Wisconsin.
-In January, we follow skunk tracks in the snow, see what saplings the rabbits have girdled and ponder the worldly perspectives of a meadow mouse and a hawk.
-In March, when “The Geese Return”, we learn about the satisfaction of being attentive to nature and of honing our perception of natural events.
+Part I of ASCA is a charming and thought-provoking trek through fields and forests, with Aldo as our guide.
+In January, we follow skunk tracks in the thawing snow, see what saplings the rabbits have girdled and draw thought-provoking deductions from hawks and meadow mice.
 In April, we watch the mating ritual of the woodcock’s Sky Dance.
-In June, we follow Leopold on a fishing trip on “The Alder Fork”, and sense that the value of the outdoor experience is not in the size of the trout, but in the chance to pursue him.
-In October, we tag along with Aldo and his dog Gus among the “Smoky Gold” tamaracks of Adams County in pursuit of ruffed grouse.
-In November we take to the woods with “Axe in Hand” where we really begin to understand how the mind of a conservationist works.
+In June, we follow Leopold on a fishing trip on The Alder Fork, and sense that the value of the experience is in the pursuit.
+In October, we follow along with Aldo and his dog Gus through the Smokey Gold tamaracks of Adams County in pursuit of ruffed grouse.
+In November we take to the woods with Axe in Hand where we really begin to understand how the mind of a conservationist works.
 In December, we smile at Leopold’s enthusiasm for tracking chickadees.

-Finally, in what is perhaps his most famous work, Leopold pulls it all together in the book’s capstone essay called The Land Ethic – a beautifully written and logically sound exposition on the relationship between land and people.
+Finally, in what is likely his most famous work, Leopold pulls it all together in brilliant fashion with the book’s capstone essay called The Land Ethic – a beautifully written exposition on the relationship between land and people.

 “That land is a community”, Leopold explains in the Forward to ASCA, “is the basic concept of ecology, but that land is to be loved and respected is an extension of ethics.
 That land yields a cultural harvest is a fact long known, but latterly often forgotten.”
 It is those three concepts that Leopold so eloquently weaves together throughout his monumental book.

 For more on Aldo Leopold and his conservation legacy, or to purchase a copy of A Sand County Almanac, visit aldoleopold.org